buddhist-uni/buddhist-uni.github.io/_tags/rebirth-stories.md

 parents: [sutta, indian]
 ---

-Stories of past (and future) lives found in the Buddhist Canon, especially in the Khuddakanikāya.
+Stories of past (and future) lives found in the Buddhist Canons, especially those in the Pāli Khuddakanikāya.